Annuities by State

 An annuity contract is a product that does not change the tax status of the money contributed to it.
 Therefore, all rules and requirements that apply to IRA taxation also apply to annuities funded by qualified retirement money.
 If you funded your annuity contract using money from a Traditional IRA, all income or withdrawals will be taxable as income.
 If funded with funds from a Roth IRA, income or withdrawals will be tax-free.
 When an annuity is funded from a non-qualified source, such as a taxable brokerage account, specific rules apply to income and withdrawal taxation.
 Income from an annuitized contract will be taxable proportionately based on the amount of untaxed growth in the contract.

 An unannuitized contract follows a Last In First Out (LIFO) standard.
-This means that when withdrawing funds, the growth (or gains) accumulated most recently in the contract will be withdrawn first, and all of this growth will be taxable as income.
+This means that when withdrawing funds, the growth (or gains) accumulated most recently in the contract will be withdrawn first, and all this growth will be taxable as income.
 Only after withdrawing all growth can the holder withdraw the original contributions or tax basis, which are not taxable.

 Select states and Puerto Rico also place additional taxes on certain annuity contracts, but normally the insurance company itself pays these taxes.
 Consumers should assume that the company will pass this expense on to them indirectly as part of the commissions paid to the agent and insurance carrier.